H4HWV2011/msjarvis-public-docs/thesis/12-neurobiological-architecture.md

 }
 ```

 An earlier version incorrectly sent `{"input": …, "require_dual_awareness": true}`, which caused a 422 validation error.
-The corrected schema is the canonical form.
+The corrected schema is the canonical form. ★ This container was also corrected from `0.0.0.0:8015` to `127.0.0.1:8015` during the March 28 security remediation sprint.

 **Stage 3 — Qualia Engine, port 8017, experience synthesis.**